-Unfortunately, there's no simple answer to either question, but since this is a web design blog, not a psychiatrist's office, let’s focus on the first one.
+Unfortunately, there's no simple answer to either question.
+Since this is a web design blog and not a psychiatrist's office, let’s focus on the first one.

 Keep in mind that the beginning is always the hardest part, so don’t get discouraged.
 Once you’ve proven yourself to a couple clients, you'll be continuously turning down work, and you'll be able to increase your contracting rates higher than you originally thought possible.
 Think I’m exaggerating?
 Ask any successful freelancer you know.

 Here are the channels I'll walk you through:

 4. Networking: Go where your customers are and talk to them one-on-one.

 5. Word of mouth: Make it easier on yourself … stay in and have people do the talking for you.

 6. Hustling: Hack together solutions to get your name out into the wild.

 I’ll go into detail on each one, giving you the information you need to start finding clients today.
 The goal is to give you a sufficient starting customer base that allows you to either quit your job (if desired) or grow your established freelancing business.
 Ready?
 Let’s do this.

 If you're a web designer and you don't have your own personal website plus a portfolio, then you have some self-examining to do.